gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 Other fields of a *Component Descriptor* are:

-- provider: provider of the components,e.g. a company, organization,...
+- provider: provider of the component,e.g. a company, organization,...